Hugh Anderson (cowboy)

-Hugh Anderson (1851–1873 or 1914?) was a cowboy and gunfighter who participated in the infamous Gunfight at Hide Park on August 19, 1871, in Newton, Kansas.
-Prior to the gunfight, Anderson was a son of a wealthy Bell County, Texas cattle rancher who drove from Salado, Texas to Newton.
+Hugh Anderson (November 25, 1851 – August 19, 1873 or June 9, 1914) was an American cowboy and gunfighter who participated in the infamous Gunfight at Hide Park on August 19, 1871, in Newton, Kansas.

+Prior to the gunfight, Anderson was a son of a wealthy Bell County, Texas, cattle rancher who drove from Salado, Texas, to Newton, Texas.
 Anderson was the one who led the cowboy faction during the gunfight, and was also one of the first to draw blood.

 The incident began with an argument between two local lawmen, Billy Bailey and Mike McCluskie.
 The two men began arguing on August 11, 1871, over local politics on election day in the "Red Front Saloon", located in downtown Newton.
 The argument developed into a fist fight, with Bailey being knocked outside the saloon and into the street.
 McCluskie followed, drawing his pistol.
 He fired two shots at Bailey, hitting him with the second shot in the chest.
 Bailey died the next day, on August 12, 1871.
 McCluskie fled town to avoid arrest, but was only away for a few days before returning, after receiving information that the shooting would most likely be deemed self defense, despite the fact that Bailey never produced a weapon.
 McCluskie had claimed he feared for his life, having known that in three previous gunfights, Bailey had killed two men.

-The murder of Mike McCluskie and the gunfight
+Murder of Mike McCluskie

 Hugh Anderson led the Texans in vowing revenge for Bailey's death.
 On August 19, 1871, McCluskie entered Newton and went to gamble at "Tuttles Dance Hall", located in an area of town called Hide Park.
 He was accompanied by a friend, Jim Martin.
 As McCluskie settled into gambling, three cowboys entered the saloon.
 They were Billy Garrett, Henry Kearnes, and Jim Wilkerson, all friends to Bailey.
 Anderson arrived soon after.

 Anderson confronted McCluskie and the two had a bitter exchange of words, before Anderson ended up shooting McCluskie in the neck and body.
 The latter tried to shoot back at Anderson, hitting him in the neck, but Anderson continued firing.
 After McCluskie's gun finally misfired, Anderson walked over him and shot him in the back several times.
 At that point James Riley, believed to have been 18 years of age at the time, opened fire on them.
 Riley was dying from tuberculosis, and had been taken in by McCluskie shortly after arriving in Newton.
 Riley had never been involved in a gunfight before, but only Anderson still had a loaded pistol to return fire.
 Some accounts say Riley locked the saloon doors before shooting, but this seems unlikely.
 The room was filled with smoke from all the prior gunfire, and visibility was bad.
 Riley ended up hitting seven men.
 More casualties soon followed between the patrons of the saloon.

 Mike McCluskie died in the following morning, and an arrest warrant was issued for the wounded Hugh Anderson.
 But his friends managed to spirit him away back to Kansas City first then to Texas before the local law could get him.